-Pamela Spitz, Head Teacher
+Pamela Spitz, Lead Teacher

 Pamela joined SAMS in 2014 and brings 17 years of private school teaching experience to SAMS.
 After a career in the California wine industry, Pamela discovered her knack for teaching when her older daughter attended SAMS over twenty years ago!
 While bringing up two young daughters with her husband Barry, she earned her requisite ECE units and taught Kindergarten math and science to Pre-K students for 10 years.
 Acquiring a Clear Multiple Subject Teaching Credential (CLAD Emphasis), she then taught Kindergarten reading before being asked to direct the Pre-K and K-5 afterschool programs.
 She designed and taught the Pre-K Junior Master Gardeners Program and Kindergarten Ecoliteracy curriculum as part of a school-wide sustainability initiative, followed by an experiential nature program for First and Second Graders.
-Pamela holds a Amercian Montessori Society teaching crediential.
+Pamela holds a American Montessori Society teaching credential.

 Raised in California, New York, and Massachusetts, Pamela also holds a B.A. in English Literature.
 She loves cooking, sewing, walking, foreign films, the SF Giants, spending time with her husband, and visiting their daughters who now live in Los Angeles.

-Danielle Parra, Afternoon Teacher
+Danielle Lange, Afternoon Program Teacher